dshoreman/spark/README.md

 ----
  - [Josh Manders](http://github.com/killswitch) as author.
  - [Marco Monteiro](http://twitter.com/marcogmonteiro) for inspiring me and helping test it.
  - [Dave Shoreman](http://twitter.com/codem0nk3y) Ninja contributor and basically rewrote all of Killswitch's crappy code.
 Like.
 A. Boss.
+(Killswitch told me to write that)